grafana/loki/cmd/fluent-bit/README.md

 The labels extracted will be `{team="x-men", container="promtail", pod="promtail-xxx", namespace="prod"}`

-If you don't want the `kubernetes` and `HOSTNAME` fields to appear in the log line you can use the `RemoveKeys` configuration. (e.g. `RemoveKeys kubernetes,HOSTNAME`).
+If you don't want the `kubernetes` and `HOSTNAME` fields to appear in the log line you can use the `RemoveKeys` configuration field. (e.g. `RemoveKeys kubernetes,HOSTNAME`).

 ### Configuration examples